jakofranko/macian/readme.md

 A CSS framework inspired by and based on [Tachyons](https://tachyons.io/)

-## Purpose

-Macian was created to be a framework that is suited to my own personal preferences.

 ## Goals

-My goal with Macian is to create a lightweight and versatile CSS framework to simplify the process of web development as well as to provide consistency across my web creations.
+My goals with Macian is to create a lightweight yet versatile CSS framework to both simplify the process of creating things for the web and to unify my creations under a consistent set of standards.

 ## Credits